drcmda/react-contextual/README.md

     ({ theme, count }))
 ```

-Again, the decorator would work here as will, given that you want to risk its use:
+Again, the decorator would work here as well, given that you want to risk its use:

 ```js
 @context([ThemeContext, CounterContext], ([theme, count], props) => ({ theme, count }))